Key Takeaways

 Spagnuolo disclosed that the safety trial was useful for knowing just how much of the compound should be in a supplement formulation.

 The researchers now want to carry out clinical trials to learn more about the efficacy of AvoB.
-They wish to learn how it might help for treatment of different metabolic disorders.
+They wish to learn how it might help in the treatment of different metabolic disorders.

 According to Spagnuolo, eating avocados alone would likely not be effective for fighting obesity and diabetes.
 One of the reasons for this is the wide variability of AvoB content in avocados.
 In addition, researchers do not fully know how the fruit is digested and absorbed yet.

-Spagnuolo noted a healthy diet and exercise are helpful for preventing metabolic disorders that could result in obesity or diabetes.
+Spagnuolo noted a healthy diet and exercise help prevent metabolic disorders that could result in obesity or diabetes.

 He revealed the compound will go on sale in pill and powder forms as early as 2020.
 Health Canada has already granted approval for AvoB as a dietary supplement for humans.

-Spagnuolo also studied how the molecule could help for treatment of acute myeloid leukemia in previous research.
+Spagnuolo also studied how the molecule could help in the treatment of acute myeloid leukemia in previous research.

 References